Connect to TRON network¶

 /wallet/getnowblock

-queried from the local Java-tron node.
+queried from the local java-tron node.
 If they are equal, it means that the synchronization status of the local node is normal.

 It is often useful for developers to connect to private test networks rather than public testnets or TRON mainnet.
 Because the private chain not only has no requirements for machine configuration, but also in the sandbox environment of the private chain network, it is easier to test various functions, and it gives freedom to break things without real-world consequences.